 The candidate should be familiar with Public Domain, Creative Commons and similar liberal licensing and restrictive licenses as three broad categories.
 PDL means anyone can use the work for any purpose.
 Creative Commons and open source licenses mean work can be shared subject to some conditions. restrictive licenses usually require a license fee payment to use the work.
-Licensing can be very complicated and at L1 it is enough that the candidate can identify these three broad types and that they ask more experienced people if they have doubts about the license requirements for different resources.
+Licensing can be very complicated, but Level 2 candidates should have a basic understanding and be able to describe the impact on their work and actions.

-2. The candidate will access, search for, select and use Internet-based information and assess its fitness for purpose
+2. The candidate will access, search for, select and use Internet-based information and evaluate its fitness for purpose